Domestic Helper Hiring Guide in Hong Kong

-The usual minimum wage rate in Hong Kong does not apply to foreign domestic helper – there is a separate minimum wage set for them.
-Employers in Hong Kong are required to provide their domestic helpers with either free food or a food allowance.
-The rate of foreign domestic helper minimum wage and food allowance is usually reviewed by the Labour Department every September.
+The usual minimum wage rate in Hong Kong does not apply to foreign domestic helper – there is a separate minimum wage set for them, namely the Minimum Allowable Wage (MAW), which is now set to HK$4,630 per month.
+Employers in Hong Kong are required to provide their domestic helpers with either free food or a food allowance of no less than HK$1,121 per month.
+The rate of foreign domestic helper minimum wage and food allowance is usually reviewed by the Labour Department by the end of every September.
 We suggest employers help the domestic helper set up a bank account and pay the monthly salary by bank transfer so that both parties can refer to the bank records in case there are any salary disputes in the future.

 The Hong Kong government does not set standard working hours for domestic workers, therefore, there is no official overtime pay scheme.
 If you require her to work overnight occasionally, we suggest you arrange a rest period during the day to ensure she has enough energy to work.